 - The substance’s impact on society.

 There are four Penalty Groups defined in the Texas Controlled Substance Act.
-The Penalty Groups are numbered 1 – 4, with Penalty Group 1 (or PG1) being the most serious offense.
-A drug charges lawyer or criminal defense lawyer in Houston or Harris County can help you identify which Penalty Group your charges fall.
+The drug crime Penalty Groups are numbered 1 – 4, with Penalty Group 1 (or PG1) being the most serious offense.
+A drug charges lawyer or criminal defense lawyer in Houston or Harris County can help you identify which Penalty Group your case and charges fall.

 - Charges under Penalty Group 1: includes serious controlled substances with a high risk of abuse and dependency.
 Charges range from a third-degree felony to a first-degree felony.
 The possible criminal punishment is a jail sentence between two years and life in prison and/or a maximum fine of $250,000.

 - Charges under Penalty Group 2: include marijuana and similar substances.
 Charges range from second-degree felony to a third-degree felony, depending on the amount in your possession, distributed, or manufactured.
 The possible criminal punishment is a jail sentence between two years and life in prison and/or a maximum fine of $100,000.

 - Charges under Penalty Group 3: includes less grave opioids, sedatives, and other prescription drugs.
 Charges range from a class A misdemeanor to a second-degree felony.
 The possible criminal punishment is a jail sentence between one year and 20 years in prison and/or a maximum fine of $10,000.